pilif42/genericDockerForDevWork/README.md

 	- check that you can trigger manually the execution of the script action_test_data.sql:
 			- docker exec postgres psql -U postgres -d postgres -f action_test_data.sql
 			- verify that the table outcomecategory has now been created.

+- to verify MongoDB is up and running:
+	- TODO